mark-watson/Java-AI-Book/manuscript/semantic_web.md

                           "Mahmoud Ahmadinejad" .
 ~~~~~~~~

 This single N3 statement represents ten individual RDF triples.
 Each section defining triples with the same subject and predicate have objects separated by commas and ending with a period.
-Please note that whatever RDF storage system we use (we will be using Jena) it makes no difference if we load RDF as XML, N-Triple, of N3 format files: internally subject, predicate, and object triples are stored in the same way and are used in the same way.
+Please note that whatever RDF storage system you use (we will be using Jena) it makes no difference if we load RDF as XML, N-Triple, of N3 format files: internally subject, predicate, and object triples are stored in the same way and are used in the same way.
 RDF triples in a data store represent directed graphs that may not all be connected.

 I promised you that the data in RDF data stores was easy to extend.
 As an example, let us assume that we have written software that is able to read online news articles and create RDF data that captures some of the semantics in the articles.
 If we extend our program to also recognize dates when the articles are published, we can simply reprocess articles and for each article add a triple to our RDF data store using a form like: